smillier/HydraLINCAN/README.md

-# HydraCAN Shield for HydraBus
+# HydraLINCAN Shield for HydraBus
-CAN Bus project - Work in progress
+CAN Bus and LIN Bus Shield for Hydrabus

 ![HydraCAN](hydraCanShield.png)